Veggie Marsala

 Hands up if you ever cook with alcohol?

 I must admit, I do it very rarely.
-A splash of white wine in a mushroom risotto is not unheard of, but that’s usually about as far as I go – I very rarely use port, or brandy, or sherry, or any other kind of spirit.
-My main problem is that I never have that stuff in the house.
-I’m usually a wine or beer drinker, so having to buy a whole bottle of port just to add a glug to my gravy a couple of times a year isn’t too appealing.
+A splash of white wine in a mushroom risotto is not unheard of, but that’s usually about as far as I go – I very rarely use port, or brandy, or sherry, or any other kind of spirit. new things without having to commit to buying a full bottle (much cheaper).

-Using alcohol in your cooking can actually be quite a sophisticated way to bring out the flavours of your other ingredients – in short, as the alcohol evaporates, it carries flavour from the other ingredients up to our noses, and since smell is such a big part of enjoying a meal, cooking with alcohol can really help to bring a dish to life!
-There’s more about the science of cooking with alcohol on the Just A Splash website, if you’re interested.
+However, using alcohol in your cooking can actually be quite a sophisticated way to bring out the flavours of your other ingredients – in short, as the alcohol evaporates, it carries flavour from the other ingredients up to our noses, and since smell is such a big part of enjoying a meal, cooking with alcohol can really help to bring a dish to life!

 If you’ve never tried marsala (a fortified wine), the flavour of this veggie marsala is a difficult one to describe – it’s slightly sweet, and super silky and luxurious.
 That’s really the only way I can describe it – you’ll just have to try it for yourself.
 The sauce is packed with vegetables, and it perfectly coats the tagliatelle for a creamy, comforting dinner.
 This is exactly my kind of food (pasta, veggies, booze!
 Can it get any better?).
 I packed my veggie marsala with vegetables – mushrooms, courgette (zucchini), tomatoes, shallots, aubergine (eggplant) – so you will never miss the meat.